How to Freeze Tomatoes

 How long do frozen tomatoes last?

-Without vacuum sealing, youโll want to use your tomatoes within about 8-12 months.
+Without vacuum sealing, you’ll want to use your tomatoes within about 8-12 months.
 If you have vacuum sealed your maters, you can get as much as 2-3 years out of them!

 Can I use them frozen?

-How can I use frozen tomatoes?
+How to use frozen tomatoes:

 - Turkey Taco Chili.
 Frozen tomatoes work perfectly in place of the canned diced tomatoes in our turkey taco chili recipe.